martinmcconnell/fyp-doc/notes.md

 ## Technologies

 ### Ethers.js
-Ethers.js is a JavaScript library for interacting with the Ethereum blockchain and decentralized applications (dApps).
+Ethers.js is a JavaScript library for interacting with the Ethereum blockchain and decentralised applications (dApps).
 It is designed to be easy to use and provides a range of tools and features for developers, including support for signing and sending transactions, querying the blockchain, and interacting with smart contracts.

 Ethers.js is developed and maintained by Ethers.io, a company that provides tools and services for the Ethereum ecosystem.
 It is open-source and available on GitHub, allowing anyone to contribute to its development or use it in their own projects.